Devin Fore

 Profile

-Fore’s first book Realism After Modernism: The Rehumanization of Art and Literature (MIT, 2012), which investigates the return of mimetic figuration in late 1920s, was awarded the Modern Language Association’s Aldo and Jeanne Scaglione Prize for the best work in German Studies.
-His next book Soviet Factography: Reality without Realism will appear with the University of Chicago Press in fall 2024.
-He recently completed a third book, Mass Technics of the Document, on practices of epistemic deskilling and the massification of literature and art during the cultural revolution.
-Fore is currently working on History, A Procession of Peasants, a short study that explores the pastoral impulse in the film, architecture, and urban planning of the 1920s through the lens of Engels’ Dialectic of Nature (pub.
+Devin Fore’s work examines the media and cultural practices that connect the German and Russian avant-gardes to political movements.
+His first book Realism After Modernism: The Rehumanization of Art and Literature (October/MIT Press, 2012), which looks at the return of mimetic figuration in the late 1920s, was awarded the Modern Language Association’s prize for the best book in German Studies.
+His second book Soviet Factography: Reality without Realism (University of Chicago Press, 2024) moves between literature, film, photography, experimental psychology, and information theory to reconstruct the material and political milieux of the factographic avant-garde.
+His third book Mass Technics of the Document: Factography and Cultural Revolution (Verso Books, 2026) examines strategies of aesthetic deskilling and the massification of communication in the era of the cultural revolution.
+He is currently completing a shorter study History, A Procession of Peasants, which examines the pastoral impulse in the film, architecture, and urban planning of the 1920s through the lens of Engels’ Dialectic of Nature (pub.
 1925).
+Devin also edited and wrote the introductory essay to the English translation of Oskar Negt and Alexander Kluge’s History and Obstinacy (Zone Books, 2014), a book that continues to be on his mind.

-The international exhibition Revoliutsiia!
+Together with Matthew Witkovsky, Devin curated the exhibition Revoliutsiia!
 Demonstratsiia!
-Soviet Art Put to the Test, which he curated with Matthew Witkovsky, ran at The Art Institute of Chicago in 2017.
-The same year he curated a 28-session film series on Vertov and materialist cinema at the Reina Sofia/Filmoteca Española in Madrid.
+Soviet Art Put to the Test, which ran at The Art Institute of Chicago in 2017.
+The same year he also curated a 28-session film series on Vertov and materialist cinema at the Reina Sofia/Filmoteca Española in Madrid.

-Fore has been awarded fellowships from the John Simon Guggenheim Foundation, the American Council of Learned Societies, the Social Science Research Council, the Fulbright, Humboldt and Whiting Foundations, and Cornell University’s Society for the Humanities; he was also the Anna Maria Kellen Fellow at the American Academy in Berlin in 2008–2009.
+Devin has received fellowships from the John Simon Guggenheim Foundation, the American Council of Learned Societies, the Social Science Research Council, the Fulbright, Humboldt and Whiting Foundations, and Cornell University’s Society for the Humanities; he was also the Anna Maria Kellen Fellow at the American Academy in Berlin in 2008–2009.